 |---|---|

-High-fructose corn syrup (HFCS), especially HFCS 42 and 55, remains the dominant form used in processed foods and drinks.
+High fructose corn syrup (HFCS), particularly HFCS 42 and HFCS 55, remains the dominant form used in processed foods and beverages.

-The United States, China, and India are among the top regions driving global fructose consumption and supply.
+The United States, China, and India are major regions driving global fructose consumption and supply.

-Functional beverages, infant nutrition, and clean-label bakery products are witnessing rising fructose integration.
+Functional beverages, infant nutrition, and clean-label bakery products are seeing rising fructose integration.

 Full Research Suite comprises of: